-Welcome to the Centre for Personality, Psychopathology, and Psychodiagnostics (CPPP)
+Welcome to the Clinical Laboratory for Personality, Psychopathology, and Psychodiagnostics (CPPP)

 The CPPP is a clinically-oriented research facility.
 Research at the CPPP is broadly focused on understanding the role of personality traits in the development, maintenance, and treatment of psychopathology.
 We address issues related to the measurement and modeling of the phenotypic structure of psychopathology in psychiatric patient and normative samples.